-TECHNICAL AND ACADEMIC ASSISTANCE
+E. TECHNICAL AND ACADEMIC ASSISTANCE

 - 28. In contrast to fluctuating aid extensions and drawings, there has been virtually steady growth during the last five years in the number of Communist economic technicians in the LDCs, LDC students in Communist academic institutions and LDC technical trainees in Communist countries.
 1974 was no exception to this rule with the Communist presence increasing by 10% over 1973 in the Third World.
 African nations received the bulk of this assistance, followed by the Near East and South Asian countries. - 29.
-Around 50% of the technicians in 1974 were Chinese, mostly in sub-Saharan Africa on transportation projects in Tanzania, Somalia and Zambia.
+Around 50% of the technicians in 1974 were Chinese most of these working in sub-Saharan Africa partly on transportation projects in Tanzania, Somalia and Zambia.
 Soviet technicians were largely employed on Soviet credit-aided projects in the Near East and South Asian countries.
-Many East Europeans also worked under contract to LDCs in posts not financed by aid credits. - 30.
-The training of LDC technicians in Communist countries is the smallest of the three technical and academic aid programmes.
+Many East Europeans also worked under contract to LDCs in posts not financed by aid credits.

+- 30. The training of LDC technicians in Communist countries is the smallest of the three technical and academic aid programmes.
 Rather than bring large LDC contingents to the USSR for technical training, Moscow has endeavoured to develop educational facilities in selected LDCs to provide instruction locally, sending some 1,500 instructors annually to staff these facilities.
-The trend now is for Moscow to accept only the managerial level personnel for more advanced training within the USSR. - 31.
+The trend now is for Moscow to accept mostly technically educated personnel for training primarily in advanced technical and engineering skills. - 31.
 By contrast, the PRC continued to accept very few LDC nationals for training in China.
 In part, this is because Chinese aid projects involve less complex technology than Soviet undertakings, and are carried out by large numbers of PRC technicians and labourers, who do most of the work, whilst providing on-the-spot training to local manpower. - 32.
 At the end of 1974 over 25,000 LDC students were receiving training at Communist academic institutions; of these more than 50% were African.
 The USSR repeatedly hosts more foreign students than any other Communist country, followed by Eastern Europe.
 Main areas selected for study include medicine, science, engineering and law.
 As in the case of technical training, the PRC's academic programme is small and highly selective.